yasangakumuditha/Java-Vehicle-Management-System/README.md

 - ArrayList
 - OOP Principles

- How to Run
+▶ How to Run

+Method 1: Using an IDE (Easiest)

+1. Download the project (Code → Download ZIP).
-1. Open the project in any Java IDE (IntelliJ / VS Code / Eclipse)
+2. Open the project in IntelliJ / VS Code / Eclipse.
-2. Run `Main.java`
+3. Run `Main.java`.
-3. Follow the menu instructions in the console
+4. Follow the menu instructions in the console.

----
+ Method 2: Using Command Line

+1. Make sure Java is installed.
+2. Open terminal inside the project folder.
+3. Compile:

+   javac *.java

+4. Run:

+   java Main

 Developed by Yasanga